Restorative Yoga For Beginners

 5. Try and relax your neck, allowing it to drop slightly, but don’t force it to your chest.

-6. At this point you can transition back to cow pose while inhaling.
+6. Then, at this point, you can transition back to cow pose while inhaling.
 Then exhale to cat, repeat.

 7. Repeat this sequence 10-20 times.

-1. Like several of these poses, begin on your hands and knees.
+1. Begin on your hands and knees.
 Hands under your shoulders, knees under your hips.

 2. Your head should be neutral, your back straight and legs hip-width apart.